What Are Some Uses Of A Pipe Wrench?

 Ways you shouldn’t use a pipe wrench

-While a pipe wrench is versatile, there are some situations where you shouldn’t use them.
+While it is a versatile tool, there are some situations where you shouldn’t use them.

 - Don’t use them for hard pipes as the grip of the wrench’s teeth won’t be enough.
 The wrench could slip without warning, leading to a dangerous situation.